Vineyards in Devon

 Old Walls Vineyard, Old Walls Road, Bishopsteignton TQ14 9PQ

 If you're looking for a vineyard with history, look no further than Old Walls Vineyard.
 There is evidence of vineyards on this land more than 2000 years ago!
-It seems the Romans were keen to take advantage of the south facing slopes and well-drained soil too.
+It seems the Romans were keen to take advantage of the south-facing slopes and well-drained soil too.
 Well, who could blame them!

-Today, the vineyard, set in the Devon hills overlooking the river Teign, offers everything from weddings and functions to a local produce championing bistro.
+Today, the vineyard, set in the Devon hills overlooking the River Teign, offers everything from weddings and functions to a local produce championing bistro.
 But back to the vines…

+The location, near Bishopsteignton, benefits from a perfect micro-climate for grape-growing.
+Interested in how they do it?
+Join a tour to find out more.
 Along with a tour of the vines, learn more about the history of Old Walls with a talk in the winery, where you'll also enjoy a guided tasting of the current wine selection and Ploughman’s lunch with a glass of still wine.
-If those times don't work for you, try the twilight vineyard tour with tapas which kicks off on a Friday at 6.30pm.

 Huxbear Vineyard, Newton Abbot